QuentinRa/blog.quentinra.dev/info/linux/system_calls/index.md

 ```
 </div><div class="align-self-center">

-If a system call failed, a flag will be set.
+If a system call failed, an error code will be set.
 You can use `perror` to print the error message, and you can even append your own error message with the parameter `s`.
 </div></div>

+> **NOTE**: system calls are usually returning **0 upon success, and -1 upon failure**.
+In any case, they set the variable "errno" with the code indicating what error occurred, and this is what perror will use to tell us more about the error.

 <hr class="sr">